ooni/ooni.org/blog/zambia.rst

 What it was left to determine if the filtering was looking into other aspects of the connection.
-In order to find out we run a few extra tests, requesting access to the webpage using other headers.
+In order to find out we run a few extra tests, requesting access to the web page using other headers.
 We tested requests using the following headers:

 - ``www.zambianwatchdog.COM``